4 Billboard Analysis

 If you are a student of music history, you might be scratching your head about now, thinking the Beatles have 20 No. 1 hits!
 You would be right, there is something up here.

 The song Get Back by “The Beatles with Billy Preston” reached No. 1 on the Hot 100 on May 10, 1969.
 But that song does not show up with our other Beatles songs because those are listed as just “The Beatles”.
-This is the same issue I noted earlier about “Drake” and “Drake featuring Odd Future” or “Future featuring Drake” each being considered separate performers.
+This is the same issue I noted earlier about “Drake” and “Drake featuring Future” or “Future featuring Drake” or “Drake & Future”, as each is considered separate performers.
 They aren’t counted together.

 How do we get around this?
 Well, we write accurately.
 We note our results consider collaborations separately.
 Yes, it’s true we could miss some things.
 It’s a good idea to double check your work, perhaps by searching the data for all distinct song titles that include “Beatles” in the performer field.